sap-tutorials/Tutorials/tutorials/odata-dd-5-annotations/odata-dd-5-annotations.md

 </edmx:Reference>
 ```

 It just so happens that in this referenced CSDL document, there _is_ only one schema, but there could be more.

-So an `<edmx:Include>` element forms an important part of the `<edmx:Reference>` (indeed, [section 3.3 Element edmx:Reference](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752504) states that at least one `<edmx:Include>` or `<edmx:IncludeAnnotation>` is mandatory) and serves to identify a particular schema to be included, from the referenced vocabulary.
-The `<edmx:Include>` element does one more thing here - it specifies a short name, in the form of a value for an `Alias` attribute, which can be used to refer to that imported vocabulary schema.
+So an `<edmx:Include>` element forms an important part of the `<edmx:Reference>`.

+> Indeed, [section 3.3 Element edmx:Reference](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752504) states that at least one `<edmx:Include>` or `<edmx:IncludeAnnotation>` is mandatory.

+The `<edmx:Include>` element serves to identify a particular schema to be included, from the referenced vocabulary.

+It also does one more thing here - it specifies a short name, in the form of a value for an `Alias` attribute, which can be used to refer to that imported vocabulary schema.
 Just like the `as` aliasing in our imaginary JavaScript equivalent example earlier.
+So instead of the full name "Org.OData.Capabilities.V1" being needed to prefix vocabulary terms, the short form "Capabilities" can be used, as we'll see in subsequent steps.